 Practical steps to protect information not only reduce risk but improve your prospects of enforcing protective clauses in court, if necessary.

 Stop employees from storing contacts and any business information on external sites such as LinkedIn, as this makes information harder to protect.
+Consider doing this using a Social media policy.

 Don’t breach an employee’s employment contract (eg by making a PILON without the contractual right to do so), as this can remove your right to enforce the contract.